acieslinski/weather/README.md

 To use your emulator run **emulator -avd avd_name**.
 You can find the list of available emulators with **emulator -list-avds**.
 Once your emulator is ready run **adb install path/to/your_app.apk**.

 **Testing**
 To run unit tests you can run **./gradlew test** from the root of the project.
-The test result will be in *path_to_your_project/app/build/reports/tests/* directory.
+The test result will be in *path_to_the_project/app/build/reports/tests/* directory.
 To run instrumented tests you can run **./gradlew connectedAndroidTest** from the root of the project.
-The test result will be in *path_to_your_project/app/build/outputs/reports/androidTests/connected/* directory.
+The test result will be in *path_to_the_project/app/build/outputs/reports/androidTests/connected/* directory (device or emulator must be connected).

 Warning: 3 unit tests fail, 1 unit test passes, 1 instrumented test passes